mrapp-ke/MLRL-Boomer/doc/quickstart/usage.md

 # Using the Python API

 The BOOMER algorithm and the SeCo algorithm provided by this project are published as the packages [mlrl-boomer](https://pypi.org/project/mlrl-boomer/) and [mlrl-seco](https://pypi.org/project/mlrl-seco/), respectively (see {ref}`installation`).
-The former is implemented by the class `mlrl.boosting.BoomerClassifier` and the latter by the class `mlrl.seco.SeCo`.
+The former is implemented by the class `mlrl.boosting.BoomerClassifier` and the latter by the class `mlrl.seco.SeCoClassifier`.
 Both classes follow the conventions of a scikit-learn [estimator](https://scikit-learn.org/stable/glossary.html#term-estimators).
 Therefore, they can be used similarly to other classification methods that are included in this popular machine learning framework.
 The [getting started guide](https://scikit-learn.org/stable/getting_started.html) that is provided by the scikit-learn developers is a good starting point for learning about the framework's functionalities and how to use them.

 ## Fitting an Estimator